Spherical cosmological models: an alternative cosmology: The universe before the present expansion phase

 The initial metric being established, we can run the model in the cosmic time, with (\ref{eqRt}) recast in the form

-Note that (\ref{eqRt}) does not require any differentiability with respect to the shell label $r$.
+Note that (\ref{eqRt}) does not require any differentiability with respect to the shell label $r$ (equation (\ref{defrho}) is the one that requires differentiability).
 The equation is thus compatible with discrete shell labels $i$ and associated constants $e_i$ and $m_i$.
 The solutions are discussed extensively in section~\ref{sect_definitions} and appendix~\ref{sect_cyc}:

 with $\psi_i(t)$, $\omega_i$, $a_i$ and $p_i$ the obvious discrete analogs from the continuous ones defined in (\ref{soleqRtint}), (\ref{defomega}), (\ref{defa}) and (\ref{defp}).
 It is most convenient to use representation (b).
 The sign of $S^T_i$ determines whether cyc is to be taken on the upward or downward branch, and the value of $|S^T_i|$ determines $\phi_i$.